FlyteWizard/yyjtech-logo-challenge/README.md

 ## Submissions

-Submissions will be accepted from August 4th at 2pm until August 18th at 11:59pm.
+Submissions will be accepted from August 4th at 2pm PT until August 18th at 11:59pm PT.

 To have your submission counted please title it `name - Official Submission` and replace `name` with your name.
 AND SUBMIT IT to #yyjtechlogo or DM FlyteWizard (A.K.A.
 Dominique).
 Submissions must be in either `.png`, `.ai`, or `.svg`